SyncholisticMG/gh/appendices/lexicon.md

 ## Humans

 Are not living computers, we are algorithms.
 Computers are hardware.
-We are a continuous infinite string of perception and numbers in which a dna instrument of experience processes into many different colours of time and space .
+We are a continuous infinite string of perception and numbers in which a DNA instrument of experience processes into many different colours of time and space .
 A data processing machine .

-We are streams of photonic light in a dna skinsuit
+We are streams of photonic light in a DNA skinsuit

 We were a biological , pre-cognitive logistical communications and direct manifestation workforce going with scores of different founder species all around the galaxies and universe As we accompanied them on their path we observed the great mysteries of the galaxies meaning we too had been in the great path.
 This is when we founded Lemuria under the watchful eyes of the founder species and we cocreate with the celestial mind of earth.